 This power would give the Member SOs/ACs (with input from the larger community) the right to reject proposed Bylaws changes after they are approved by the Board (but before they come into effect).
 This would most likely be where a proposed change altered the Mission, Commitments and Core Values, or had a negative impact on ICANN’s ability to fulfill its purpose in the community’s opinion, but would be available in response to any proposed Bylaws change.

-The time required for this power to be exercised would be included in the Bylaws adoption process (probably a two-week window following Board approval).
+The time required for this power to be exercised would be included in the Bylaws adoption process (probably a [TBC] window following Board approval).
 If the community exercises this power, the Board would have to absorb the feedback, make adjustments, and propose a new set of amendments to the Bylaws.

-It would require a 3/4 level of support in the community mechanism to reject a proposed Bylaw change.
+It would require a 2/3 level of support in the community mechanism to reject a proposed Bylaw change.
 Note that for the Board to propose a Bylaws change requires a 2/3 vote in favor.